unish001/unish001/README.md

 # 👋 Hi, I'm Unish Shilpakar

-I'm a passionate software developer from Nepal, specializing in Web Development, C++, and DevOps.
+I'm a passionate learner from Nepal.

 ---

 ## 🚀 Currently Working On

-- Developing an interactive tourism guide website for Nepal 🏔️
-- Learning Kubernetes and Docker for better DevOps skills
-- Exploring React Native for mobile app development 📱
+- I am exploring new skills to grow.
+- I am exploring new skills to grow

 ---